JRigh/Projects/README.md

 *module 1* – Python programming fundamentals

-*module 2* – Data structures and introduction to Panda
+*module 2* – Data structures and introduction to Pandas

 *module 3* – Introduction to NumPy